julia-otran/projector/Readme.md

 ## Building Linux

-*Be sure to have gcc installed and also the opengl library development headers*
+*Be sure to have installed: *
+- gcc
+- opengl library development headers

+1. Unpack the NDI ® SDK inside `linux/native/LibNDI` directory.

 Just run (Or, use the `Package Linux` IntelliJ Run Config)